-GR Engineering's pipeline of work opportunities includes but is not limited to:
+GR Engineering's pipeline of work opportunities includes:

-- Abra Base Metals Project \$74.0 million project award by Galena Mining Limited's (Galena) subsidiary, Abra Mining Pty Ltd (Abra Mining), for the design and construction of a 1.2 Mtpa lead sulphide flotation plant and ancillary infrastructure for the Abra Base Metals Project located in Western Australia.
-On 29 July 2020, Galena announced that Abra Mining had secured US\$110 million in project financing from Taurus Funds Management, subject to certain conditions precedent. - Woodlark Gold Project \$92.4 million letter of intent with Geopacific Resources Limited for the proposed construction of a 2.4 Mtpa gold process plant in Papua New Guinea. - WA Battery Graphite Manufacturing Facility letter of intent with EcoGraf (Australia) Limited for an engineering, procurement and construction contract for the development of a 20,000 tpa battery graphite facility in Western Australia. - Thunderbird Mineral Sands Project Sheffield Resources Limited (Sheffield) is progressing a bankable feasibility study update and will aim to finalise the project flowsheet and update capital and operating cost estimates.
-GR Engineering continue to assist Sheffield with this process.
-Post completion of the bankable feasibility update, Sheffield will look to finalise financing and commence project construction.
+- Abra Base Metals Project \$74.0 million project award by Abra Mining Pty Ltd (Abra Mining), for the design and construction of a 1.2 Mtpa lead sulphide flotation plant and ancillary infrastructure for the Abra Base Metals Project located in Western Australia.
+Abra Mining is 50% owned by Galena Mining Limited and 50% owned by Toho Zinc.
+GR Engineering has also been awarded additional work by Abra Mining to relocate, refurbish and commission the Higginsville Paste Plant. - Thunderbird Mineral Sands Project in May 2021, GR Engineering restarted early engineering and design works for the Thunderbird Mineral Sands Project for Sheffield Resources Limited and is progressing critical path design and procurement activities for the project.
+Owners site works activities have commenced this year, with EPC site works due to commence in April 2022.
+The final investment decision is expected in late 2021 (calendar year). - Woodlark Gold Project letter of intent with Geopacific Resources Limited for the proposed construction of a 2.4 Mtpa gold process plant on Woodlark Island in Papua New Guinea.
+Early works are being progressed as contract negotiations are being finalised. - WA Battery Graphite Manufacturing Facility letter of intent with EcoGraf (Australia) Limited for an engineering, procurement and construction contract for the development of a 20,000 tpa battery graphite facility in Western Australia.
+GR Engineering is undertaking early engineering works whilst working with EcoGraf to develop and execute the EPC contract. - Bardoc Gold Project appointed as preferred tenderer by Bardoc Gold Limited in relation to the EPC contract for the processing facility and associated infrastructure at its 100% owned Bardoc Gold Project.